zuhengxu/Ergodic-variational-flow-code/README.md

 ## How to run the code
 Each experiment should be run in its own folder (e.g., `example/1d_cauchy`, `example/banana/`, and etc.).
 Specifically,
-* To generate Figure 1 (effect of irrational shift), execute the following:
+* To generate Figure 1 (effect of irrational shift), execute the following in bash:
 ```bash
 cd 'example/uniform/'
 julia beta_mixture.jl